1

 -

-Planting Depth: Plant at the same depth as the nursery pot
+Planting Depth: Plant at same depth as in nursery, approximately 1-2 inches below soil surface. -

 Share